Step-by-Step Instructions

 -

-- Begin by performing a thorough inspection of the property.
-Check for any signs of damage, pests, or wear and tear.
-Document any issues that need to be addressed.
+- Conduct a thorough inspection of the vacant home.
+Check for any signs of damage, pest infestations, or security issues.
+Document your findings with photographs and notes.

 -